 - This recipe is allergy friendly.
 The sweet and sour chicken is made without egg.
 The chicken is egg free and dairy free.

 When looking for a gluten free soy sauce, it's important to verify the label states it is gluten free.
 You can also check the ingredients label and make sure there is no wheat, barley, rye or any ingredients made from rye.
-Here are a few of my favorite brands, always double-check the labels!
+Here is one of my favorite brands of gluten free soy sauce, always double-check the labels!
 (Affiliate Links)

 This GF sweet and sour chicken recipe is kid friendly!
 I tested it out on my toddler and he enjoyed it!
 (I just had to cut it into small pieces).
 This recipe is not spicy, so it was perfect for a young child.
 All ages will love this!